• Skip to primary navigation

 This Kentucky Bourbon Coffee is a Southern take on an Irish coffee, and is the perfect drink to keep you warm on chilly days.
 This caffeinated cocktail is made with freshly-brewed coffee, coffee liqueur, bourbon, and cream.

-Floating Cream on a Kentucky Bourbon Coffee
+Floating Cream on a Kentucky Bourbon Coffee.

 Last fall, on one of our Bourbon Trail escapades, the husband and I found ourselves dashing through a Lexington parking lot on a blustery, stormy day.

-We hurried inside the Town Branch distillery, also toured the brewery next door, and relied on their bourbon tastings to keep us warm as we made our way to the different buildings in the tour.
+We hurried inside the Town Branch distillery, also toured the brewery next door, and relied on their tastings to keep us warm as we made our way to the different buildings in the tour.

-Bourbon Sundown cocktails with cream on top.
+Town Branch cocktails with cream on top.

 When I came home, I was convinced that I could make my own bourbon-licious coffee!

-Want more coffee in your life?
 Check out our picks for the best small espresso makers!

-Can I Use Decaf Coffee?
+Can I Use Decaf in This Kentucky Bourbon Coffee?

 Absolutely.
 Decaffeinated coffee is a perfectly acceptable solution to the "caffeinated cocktail conundrum."